1 Bg 11-1972: The Universal Form

 > Brahma and Lord Siva.
 They desire to see Him, and we have

-> evidences in the Srimad-Bhagavatam that when He was
+> evidence in the Srimad-Bhagavatam that when He was

 > supposed to be in the womb of His mother, Devaki, all the

-> demigods from heaven came to see the marvel of Krsna
+> demigods from heaven came to see the marvel of Krsna, and

-> .
-They even waited to see Him.
+> at that time visible to them.
+They waited to see Him.

-> A foolish person may deride Him, but that is an
+> A foolish person may deride Him, thinking Him an

 > actually desired to be seen by demigods like Brahma and